cadulceus/yeet_wars/README.md

 # Yeet Wars

-This is a heavily modified fork of a [pure python core war implementation](https://github.com/rodrigosetti/corewar) of core wars ([Wikipedia article](http://en.wikipedia.org/wiki/Core_War)).
+This is a heavily modified fork of a [pure python core war implementation](https://github.com/rodrigosetti/corewar) of core wars ([Wikipedia article](http://en.wikipedia.org/wiki/Core_War)), originally written for the [2019 CSAW finals](https://github.com/osirislab/CSAW-CTF-2019-Finals/tree/master/misc).
-The key differences are:
+The key differences from core wars are:
-* Yeet Wars instructions are assembled into 4 byte fixed width instructions and execute on a virtual memory space
+* Yeet Wars instructions are assembled into 4 byte fixed width instructions and execute in a virtual memory space (core wars instructions are maintained in a separate data structure from "memory")
 * Yeet Wars is intended to be played in real time
 * Yeet Wars is score based
 * In Yeet Wars, players are never completely eliminated for the duration of the game